Xirider/finetune-gpt2xl/README.md

 ### Create VM

 - Replace YOURPROJECTID in the command below with the project id from your GCE project.
 - You can remove the `--preemptible` flag from the command below, but keeping it reduces your cost to about 1/3 and allows Google to shut down your instance at any point.
 At the time of writing, this configuration only costs about $1.28 / hour in GCE, when using preemptible.
+Depending on the size of your dataset, finetuning usually only takes a few hours.
 - You can change the zone, if there are no ressources available.
 [Here](https://cloud.google.com/compute/docs/gpus/gpu-regions-zones) is a list of all zones and whether they have V100 GPUs.
 Depending on the time of the day you might need to try out a few.
 Usually there are also more server available if you keep the `--preemptible` flag
 - We need a GPU server with at least 60 GB RAM, otherwise the run will crash, whenever the script wants to save/pickle a model.
 This setup below gives us as much RAM as possible with 12 CPU cores in GCE (without paying for extended memory).
 You also can't use more than 12 CPU cores with a single V100 GPU in GCE.